Leadership skills examples (using employee engagement data) during COVID

 What we have learned is that you have to care about it daily and discuss it daily.
 Otherwise, people do not see the point why they should let you know how their day was if it seems that no one cares.

-We also have daily and weekly results shown on a whiteboard that is representing the heart of operational KPIs.
+We also show daily and weekly results on a whiteboard.
+The board presents the heart of operational KPIs.

 4. Have you seen a COVID impact in your data?